MKortmann/portfolio/README.md

 ## Basic

-The project consist basically to create my own portfolio online.
+The project consist basically to create my own portfolio.
 It was done using HTML, CSS and JavaScript.

 ## How to start

 Please, open the link: https://mkortmann.github.io/portfolio/

 ## Documentations